Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Experiment

 \textbf{Performances with Different Backbones.} We analyze the influences of choosing different network backbones on the accuracy, storage cost, and communication cost.
 Specifically, we utilize ResNet18, ResNet50, and Swin-Transformer (Swin-T) \cite{liu2021swin} as backbones for training.
 Considering the limited computing capacity of edge devices, only the last block of these backbones are trainable during learning, and the rest blocks are fixed with the pre-trained weights.
 As shown in Table \ref{tab:backbone}, our FedSTIL can outperform the other baselines on accuracy (i.e., mAP, Rank-1, Rank-5), storage, and total communication cost (TC) with different backbones.
 The storage size of FedSTIL is comparable with FedWeIT \cite{yoon2021federated} and larger than FedCurv \cite{shoham2019overcoming}.
-The communication cost of FedSTIL is lower compared with FedCurv \cite{shoham2019overcoming} and FedWeIT \cite{yoon2021federated}, while the accuracy of FedSTIL is the highest with different backbones.
+The communication cost of FedSTIL is lower than other baselines, while the accuracy (e.g., mAP, Rank-1, and Rank-5) of FedSTIL is the highest with different backbones.
 These results verify the compatibility of our method with different backbones.
-Therefore, one can choose suitable backbones based on the computing capacity of the edge client.
+Therefore, one can choose suitable backbones based on the edge computing capacity.

 \textbf{Error Loss without Parameter Tying.} To further investigate the effectiveness of parameter tying, we then analyze the error loss of different tasks during training.
 As illustrated in Fig. \ref{fig:error}, we compare the error loss by eliminating the parameter tying from Task-1 to Task-5 during different training epochs.
 Our FedSTIL with the parameter tying can achieve lower loss and converge much faster than eliminating the parameter tying.
 The improvement is mainly because parameter tying enables on-edge models to continuously fit new tasks with minimal parameter changes and forgetting of previous knowledge learnt in the past.
 Thus, the design of tying the spatial-temporal correlated edge models for jointly optimizing can achieve better convergence and generalization.